MatildaMortonCode/MatildaMorton_Fitnessplan/README.md

  - Custom goal selection
  - Custom plan based on goal, BMI and gender and
  - User inputs email and thier plan is sent to them
+ - Enter email address and have a tips sheet sent to thier email (as a side note, this feature could also be used to collect user data and add to a mailing list ect.)

 # User interaction
+An end user will be able to load the program with the assumption that they have standard required technical tools and interact with it step by step.
+A user can then follow clearly the prpmpts to enter thier details and they will be given a final report designed just for them.

+# what is the assessor looking for here?
 Develop an outline of the user interaction and experience for the application.
 Your outline must include:
 - how the user will find out how to interact with / use each feature